Ex-CEOs at Brazil's Americanas did not make proper accounting disclosures - regulator

-SAO PAULO, June 5 (Reuters) - Brazil's securities regulator has accused two former CEOs of retailer Americanas with failing to comply with required information disclosures after an investigation into accounting inconsistencies, the agency said.
+SAO PAULO, June 5 (Reuters) - Brazil's securities regulator has accused two former CEOs of retailer Americanas of failing to comply with information disclosure requirements following an investigation into the firm's accounting inconsistencies, the agency said.

-The two ex-CEOs, Sergio Rial and Joao Guerra, also did not meet other obligations to inform investors, according to a document from securities regulator CVM made public on Monday.
+According to a document from securities regulator CVM made public on Monday, the two ex-CEOs, Sergio Rial and Joao Guerra, also failed to meet other obligations on informing investors.

-It was not immediately clear what further steps would be taken as a result of the investigation.
+Rial and Guerra have yet to present their defenses, CVM said, adding that the case could lead to penalties such as a fine.

 Americanas entered bankruptcy protection in January after uncovering around $4 billion in accounting inconsistencies.
 The firm is struggling to deal with a huge debt load as it looks to exit the bankruptcy process later this year.